writing challenge 78/100

 When it comes to something more nebulous like philosophy, what does sharing the fruits of your perspective look like?

-Perhaps it’s applying your ideas to real-life situations, or even sharing how your perspective interacts with other people’s ideas.
+Perhaps its applying your ideas to real-life situations, or even sharing how your perspective interacts with other peoples ideas.

 I think the key thing to avoid here is too much self-reference, and the key thing to seek is “nucleation sites”, or opportunities for your ideas to grow, interact with other ideas, and flourish.